alurban/black-hole-astrophysics/INSTALL.md

 **Note:** You may need to run this with `sudo` on your computer due to user permissions.

-This command builds a recipe called `black-hole-3.7`, which you can activate via
+This command builds an environment called `black-hole-3.7`, which you can activate via

 ```bash
 $ conda activate black-hole-3.7